-Credit Hours: 2 Type of Credit: 1 Lecture/1 Lab Clock Hours: 45 Hrs Prerequisite: AT 512.2 Co-requisite: N/A
+Credit Hours: 2 Type of Credit: 1 Lecture/1 Lab Clock Hours: 45 Hrs

 Students will be developing skills with a clear focus on safe practice, techniques and risk management when applying common accessory techniques used by modern acupuncturists.
-The techniques that will be covered include: cupping, guasha, plum-blossom, bleeding, moxibustion, auricular acupuncture, and electro-acupuncture.
+The techniques that will be covered include: cupping, guasha, plum-blossom, bleeding, moxibustion, auricular acupuncture, and electroacupuncture.